 - The program will detect your device model and offer all the available firmware versions.
 Choose your preferred iOS 13 version and click “Download”.

-- Once the iOS 13 firmware package is downloaded to your computer, click “Start” to begin downgrading iOS 14 to iOS 13.
+- Once the iOS 13 firmware package is downloaded to your computer, click “Repair Now” to begin downgrading iOS 14 to iOS 13.

 2.2 Downgrade iOS 14 with iTunes